Learning how to prune azaleas is easy and worthwhile. You will be rewarded with healthy plants that continue to bring color to your garden.

 You should not prune evergreen azaleas at the end of summer or in fall, 'because you want to avoid cutting off fall-produced flower buds that will be next spring's blooms,' they continue.

 Pruning azaleas should therefore stop by mid-summer.
-Heavy pruning of azaleas should be done in late winter and early spring (see rejuvenation pruning below)
+Heavy pruning of azaleas should be done in late winter and early spring – see tips on rejuvenation pruning below.

 How often should you trim azaleas?